PhilJahn/SCOPE/README.md

 ## Experiment Files

 We added some examples of the experiment results to the repository.
-Due to the large size of the result files, we only give the files in /run_logs (direct experiment results) for Complex-9 as an example.
 We added most of the files in /dicts that store the results for actual usage to the repository, however the result pkl-files for CluStream, CluStream-S and CluStream-G were too large for GitHub.